I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ehstorbandmgmt/ns-ehstorbandmgmt-_band_management_capabilities.md

 The number of simultaneous band re-encryptions the hardware on the device supports.
 If this member is 0, hardware-driven band re-encryptions are not supported.

-`MinAuthKeyLength`
+`BandMetadataSize`

-The minimum length, in bytes, of the  band authentication or erase keys accepted by the storage device.
+The size, in bytes, of the per band metadata store.

-`StructSize`

-The size of this structure in bytes.
-Set to <b>sizeof</b>(BAND_MANAGEMENT_CAPABILITIES).

 ## Remarks
 If <b>CAPS_ACTIVATED</b> is not set in <b>Capabilities</b>, security functionality can be activated with the <a href="..\ehstorbandmgmt\ni-ehstorbandmgmt-ioctl_ehstor_bandmgmt_activate.md">IOCTL_EHSTOR_BANDMGMT_ACTIVATE</a> request.